Moons of Uranus: Discovery

 The first two moons to be discovered were Titania and Oberon, which were spotted by Sir William Herschel on January 11, 1787, six years after he had discovered the planet itself.
 Later, Herschel thought he had discovered up to six moons (see below) and perhaps even a ring.
 For nearly 50 years, Herschel's instrument was the only one with which the moons had been seen.
 In the 1840s, better instruments and a more favorable position of Uranus in the sky led to sporadic indications of satellites additional to Titania and Oberon.
 Eventually, the next two moons, Ariel and Umbriel, were discovered by William Lassell in 1851.
 The Roman numbering scheme of Uranus's moons was in a state of flux for a considerable time, and publications hesitated between Herschel's designations (where Titania and Oberon are Uranus II and IV) and William Lassell's (where they are sometimes I and II).
 With the confirmation of Ariel and Umbriel, Lassell numbered the moons I through IV from Uranus outward, and this finally stuck.
 In 1852, Herschel's son John Herschel gave the four then-known moons their names.

 No other discoveries were made for almost another century.
 In 1948, Gerard Kuiper at the McDonald Observatory discovered the smallest and the last of the five large, spherical moons, Miranda.
 Decades later, the flyby of the Voyager 2 space probe in January 1986 led to the discovery of ten further inner moons.
-Another satellite, Perdita, was discovered in 1999 after studying old Voyager photographs.
+Another satellite, Perdita, was discovered in 1999 by Erich Karkoschka after studying old Voyager photographs.

-Uranus was the last giant planet without any known irregular moons, but since 1997 nine distant irregular moons have been identified using ground-based telescopes.
-Two more small inner moons, Cupid and Mab, were discovered using the Hubble Space Telescope in 2003.
-As of 2020, the moon Margaret was the last Uranian moon discovered, and its characteristics were published in October 2003.
+Uranus was the last giant planet without any known irregular moons until 1997, when astronomers using ground-based telescopes discovered Sycorax and Caliban.
+From 1999 to 2003, astronomers continued searching for irregular moons of Uranus using more powerful ground-based telescopes, resulting in the discovery of seven more Uranian irregular moons.
+In addition, two small inner moons, Cupid and Mab, were discovered using the Hubble Space Telescope in 2003.
+No other discoveries were reported until 2024, when Scott Sheppard and colleagues announced the discovery of one irregular moon of Uranus (S/2023 U 1) from 2023 observations by the Subaru Telescope at Mauna Kea, Hawaii.

+In August 2025, a team of astronomers led by Maryame El Moutamid at the Southwest Research Institute announced the discovery of a new inner moon of Uranus (S/2025 U 1) in James Webb Space Telescope images from February 2025.
+It was not detected earlier by Voyager 2 and the Hubble Space Telescope because it was too small and faint.